bartbartelds/obsidian-writing/20240418 writing group.md

 *Go on.*
 I do.

 The kids found the box the next morning.
-They waited for me to return
+They waited for me to return for two weeks.
+They called people, searched, answered questions, prayed, pleaded.
+I saw them walking in and out of my bedroom, sometimes just to talk or to be.
+They never opened the box.
+Good for them.

+*Good for them.*